cursal24-0423/7OOP-Lab-Task-/README.md

 ![My Picture](link-to-your-picture.jpg)

 Hello!
-I am **Cyrille Dale L. Ursal**, a passionate developer, tech enthusiast, and lifelong learner.
-I specialize in software development, problem-solving, and exploring new technologies.
-When I’m not coding, I enjoy reading, experimenting with new tools, and sharing my knowledge with others.
+I am **Cyrille Dale L. Ursal**, a college student with a passion for software development and technology.
+I enjoy learning about new tools and languages, and I’m constantly working on improving my coding skills.
+When I'm not studying or coding, I like exploring tech-related topics and sharing what I learn with others.

 ## **AREA OF INTEREST** 🎯

 - Software Development
-- Web Development
 - Artificial Intelligence
 - Machine Learning
 - Cloud Computing